rs/zerolog/README.md

 ## Global Settings

-Some settings can be changed and will by applied to all loggers:
+Some settings can be changed and will be applied to all loggers:

 * `log.Logger`: You can set this value to customize the global logger (the one used by package level methods).
 * `zerolog.SetGlobalLevel`: Can raise the minimum level of all loggers.
 Call this with `zerolog.Disabled` to disable logging altogether (quiet mode).